These homemade Mason Jar Strawberry Shortcake Parfaits are cute, portable, and the perfect summer dessert!

 - Biscuit Cutter, to fit the above jars, I used a 2 1/2" circular biscuit cutter

 - Preheat oven to 350 degrees and grease a half sheet pan with baking spray.
 Set aside.

-- In a large bowl, beat butter until light and fluffy, about 1 minute.
-Add in sugar and cream until combined.
+In a large bowl, beat butter until light and fluffy, about 1 minute.
+Add in sugar; cream the mixture until combined.
 Add in egg and vanilla extract; mix.

 - In a separate bowl, sift together flour, baking powder, and salt.
 Alternately, add in flour and milk to the butter mixture, beginning and ending with flour.
 Once combined, add in sour cream; mix.